Auto insurance requirements in Washington

 Why adhering to Washington’s car insurance requirements is important

 All drivers in Washington are required to carry car insurance.
 This is not only a legal requirement, but it's also a smart way to protect yourself and your assets.
 To increase this protection, it’s always a good idea to consider adding coverage or increasing your current limits.
 However, if you’re worried about an increase in your insurance rates, you may want to consider shopping for a cheaper policy.
-The Zebra is a great way to begin your search, allowing you to compare insurance quotes side-by-side.
+The Zebra is a great way to begin your search, allowing you to compare auto insurance quotes side-by-side.
 Simply enter your ZIP below to get started.

 Compare car insurance rates side-by-side!